Parenting Counts is a product of Talaris Institute.

 • Get along with others

-Understanding a child’s feelings may take some detective work and a little patience.
+Understanding a child’s feelings may take some detective work and patience.
 After all, he may not understand his own feelings either.
 But being close and letting him know you care will help him to feel secure in expressing his feelings.

 “I know how you feel.”